bharat3012/deepstream_face_recognition/README.md

 # Deepstream Facenet

-Face Recognition on Jetson Nano using DeepStream and Python.
+Face Recognition on dGPU and Jetson Nano using DeepStream and Python.

 ## DeepStream Installation
 `install-deepstream.sh` will install DeepStream and its dependencies